Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Discussion

 This short duration of the obscured star-formation phase is consistent with previous studies focusing on the emission at 21~$\mu$m in the PHANGS-JWST sample.
-In particular, \cite{Hassani_2023} and Hassani et al. subm. classified $>20\,000$ compact 21~$\mu$m sources in the 19 first PHANGS-JWST galaxies using MIRI/21~$\mu$m data.
-Their results indicate that deeply-embedded star-forming regions, that are faint or undetected in H$\alpha$, account for a limited fraction ($\lesssim$10\%) of the total 21~$\mu$m point-source population, while most of the sources are clearly associated with optical counterpart of \hii\ regions.
-Our results are also consistent with the findings from \cite{Belfiore_2023a_sfr_phangsMUSE} reporting that the mid-IR contamination from deeply-embedded star forming region is negligible.
-Within the framework of our analysis, we suggest that the low number of such deeply-embedded regions is representative of their very transient nature, lasting on average less than 4\,Myr.
+In particular, \cite{Hassani_2023} and \cite{Hassani_2025} classified $>20\,000$ compact 21~$\mu$m sources in the 19 first PHANGS-JWST galaxies using MIRI/21~$\mu$m data.
+Their results indicate that deeply embedded star-forming regions, that are faint or undetected in H$\alpha$, account for a limited fraction ($\lesssim$10\%) of the total 21~$\mu$m point-source population, while most of the sources are clearly associated with optical counterpart of \hii\ regions.
+Our results are also consistent with the findings from \cite{Belfiore_2023a_sfr_phangsMUSE} reporting that the mid-IR contamination from deeply embedded star forming region is negligible.
+Within the framework of our analysis, we suggest that the low number of such deeply embedded regions is representative of their very transient nature, lasting on average less than 4\,Myr.
 We note that the value previously reported for NGC\,628 in \cite{Kim_2023_ngc628}, following the exact same methodology, falls within the range of new values reported in the current paper ($t_{\rm obscured}$ = 2.3$^{+2.7}_{-1.4}$\,Myr).

-These new findings made possible by JWST capabilities are consistent with previous results based on mid-IR observations performed with \textsc{Spitzer}/24~$\mu$m.
-Focusing on 38 galaxies from the SINGS survey \citep{Kennicutt_sings_2003} observed at a $\sim$500\,pc scale, \cite{Prescott_obscured_2007} reported a small fraction of highly obscured regions (i.e., without H$\alpha$ counterpart) in their sample of normal, star-forming galaxies, which they interpreted as evidence of the short duration of the obscured star-formation phase relative to the total lifetime of star-forming regions.
-Applying a GMC classification scheme based on the one developed in \cite{Gratier_2012}, \cite{Corbelli_2017} identified a population of molecular clouds hosting embedded star formation in M33 through their emission at 8 and 24~$\mu$m.
-Such molecular clouds represent only 16\% of the total molecular cloud population in M33, and the authors estimate the duration of the deeply-embedded phase, without optical counterpart, to be around 2\,Myr, which is in excellent agreement with our results.